 Many of the ancient ruins of Athens stand empty but it is possible to find some of the outstanding objects and works of art that belonged to them.

-They exist here, in the New Acropolis Museum, close by to the Acropolis, and an essential stop after the Acropolis.
+They exist here, in the New Acropolis Museum, close to the Acropolis, and an essential stop after the Acropolis.